swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 Keep in mind, that this way you may have, for example, **multiple clients connecting to an external** `API`, each client being **completely independent!**

-It's super useful, and I include [[dry-configurable|Dry::Configurable]] in almost every gem or service I create, because of its flexibility.
+It's super useful, and I include `Dry::Configurable` in almost every gem or service I create, because of its flexibility.

 ### Features